Setting up gmail and google drive

 Why bother?

-After the 2025 LA fires, some thoughtful Woolsey fire survivors, (2018), made physical file folders for all of us, because staying organized had helped them so much in their recovery.
+After the Eaton and Palisades fires, some thoughtful Woolsey survivors made physical file folders to help the new crop of folks.
+Staying organized had helped them so much in their recovery and they wanted to pass it on.

 How to Make a Gmail account (on a computer)

-7. Enter your Phone number (this helps if you forget your password) → click Next.
+• Enter your Phone number (this helps if you forget your password) → click “Next”.

 • Google will text you a code.
 Type the code and click Verify.